awsdocs/amazon-connect-admin-guide/doc_source/call-and-chat.md

 If you're on a chat and having trouble making an outbound call to another agent, that agent may be handling a chat conversation\.
 They can't receive a call while on a chat\.

-## Can't see external quick connects in the CCP<a name="call-and-chat-troubleshooting2"></a>
+## Can't see phone number quick connects in the CCP<a name="call-and-chat-troubleshooting2"></a>

  [Agent quick connects](quick-connects.md#agent-quick-connect-type) are not visible in the CCP while you're on a chat\.

-If you can't see [external quick connects](quick-connects.md#external-quick-connect-type) in your CCP, however, check that the external quick connect has been added to your queue as described in [Step 2: Enable agents to see quick connects](quick-connects.md#step2-enable-agents-to-see-quick-connects)\.
+If you can't see [phone number quick connects](quick-connects.md#external-quick-connect-type) in your CCP, however, check that the phone number quick connect has been added to your queue as described in [Step 2: Enable agents to see quick connects](quick-connects.md#step2-enable-agents-to-see-quick-connects)\.

 ## Enable agent quick connects for calls during a chat<a name="call-and-chat-enable-agent-quick-connects"></a>